Contrasting Primo Water (PRMW) & Its Competitors

 |2.56

-As a group, “Bottled & canned soft drinks” companies have a potential upside of 20.16%.
-Given Primo Water’s competitors higher probable upside, analysts plainly believe Primo Water has less favorable growth aspects than its competitors.
+As a group, “Bottled & canned soft drinks” companies have a potential upside of 17.69%.
+Given Primo Water’s rivals higher possible upside, analysts clearly believe Primo Water has less favorable growth aspects than its rivals.

-This table compares Primo Water and its competitors top-line revenue, earnings per share and valuation.

 Profitability

-This table compares Primo Water and its competitors’ net margins, return on equity and return on assets.
+This table compares Primo Water and its rivals’ net margins, return on equity and return on assets.

 |Net Margins